 The Chief Operating Officer is responsible for ensuring the University and College comply with its legal obligations concerning Public Procurement (Amendment etc.) (EU Exit) Regulations 2020.
 This applies to purchase or hire (whether or not hire purchase) with a total value exceeding a threshold value.
-The World Trade Organisation (WTO) Government Procurement Agreement (GPA) agreed threshold rate as at 2022/23 for supplies and services (over 48-month period) is £213,477 and for is Works £5,336,937.
-It should be noted that these amounts are net of VAT.
+The World Trade Organisation (WTO) Government Procurement Agreement (GPA) agreed threshold rate from $1^{\rm st}$ January 2024 for supplies and services (over 48-month period) is £214,904 and for Works is £5,372,609.
+It should be noted that these amounts are inclusive of VAT.

-It is the responsibility of the Executive Members to ensure that their members of staff comply with Public procurement regulations by notifying the The Chief Operating Officer of any purchase that is likely to exceed the thresholds.
+It is the responsibility of the Executive Members to ensure that their members of staff comply with Public procurement regulations by notifying the Chief Operating Officer of any purchase that is likely to exceed the thresholds.
 This will need to be done well in advance in order to permit advertisements in the relevant journals.